gfsarmanho/SimpleRPackage/README.md

 This R package was created for testing RStudio and git integration, as well other related packages.

+You can check its website: [https://gfsarmanho.github.io/SimpleRPackage/](https://gfsarmanho.github.io/SimpleRPackage/)

-Steps for create and deploy it in GitHub:
+## Steps for create and deploy it in GitHub:

-1. In RStudio: *Project -> Create New Project -> New Directory -> R Package*.
+1. In RStudio: `Project -> Create New Project -> New Directory -> R Package`.
 Then, fill the informations about the package and check the box "Create a git repository" beore create it;
-2. Change your package, add functions, documentation and build it, following: *Build -> Clean and Rebuild*;
+2. Change your package, add functions, documentation and build it, following: `Build -> Clean and Rebuild`;
 3. Go to your GitHub account and create a new repository with the same name of your new package; 4.
 Open your terminal (inside RStudio) and:
    - If that is your first time using git, you will need to associate your GitHub account to the repository.
 Just change your e-mail and GitHub name by typing:
    ```